North–South Line (Jakarta MRT): Phase 2

 Groundbreaking for Phase 2 was initially planned to begin on 19 December 2018.
 However, due to land acquisition issues, it was pushed back to January 2019.
-On 30 January 2019, President Director of PT MRT Jakarta, William Sabandar announced that the groundbreaking ceremony is delayed again as the State Secretariat has yet to issue a land-use permit for the area near Medan Merdeka.
+On 30 January 2019, President Director of PT MRT Jakarta, William Sabandar announced that the groundbreaking ceremony is delayed again as the State Secretariat had yet to issue a land-use permit for the area near Medan Merdeka.
 The groundbreaking ceremony for Phase 2 was finally held on 24 March 2019 and advanced works began in June 2019 near the future Monas station.

 Site works for contract CP201 were originally planned to begin in March 2020.
-However, due to the COVID-19 pandemic, it was pushed back three months, to June 2020.
+However, due to the COVID-19 pandemic, it was pushed back by three months to June 2020.
 Site works for contract CP203 began in September 2021.
 Site works for CP202 began in August 2022, after multiple delays in securing a bidder.
+Phase 2A will commence operations in 2028, and Phase 2B will follow suit four years later.

 Funding

-The Phase 1 was funded through soft loans by Japan Bank for International Cooperation, which now has merged to Japan International Cooperation Agency.
+Phase 1 was funded through soft loans by the JBIC, which now has merged to JICA.
 The loan tenor is 30 years and a grace period of 10 years.
 The first payment is made 10 years after signing the agreement.
 Payments last up to 30 years afterward with an interest rate of 0.25% per annum.

 Meanwhile, phase II is funded by a loan with a similar scheme by JICA but with a tenor of 40 years.
 The first payment is made 10 years after signing the agreement.
 The interest charged is 0.1% on the first stage of payment.
 This funding also includes part of the funding for phase I due to budget shortfalls, one of which is used to implement updated government regulations on preventing the impact of earthquakes.
 The debt payment burden is divided into 49% by the Jakarta Provincial Government and 51% by the Directorate General of Railways.